About ReCAAP Information Sharing Centre |combating maritime robbery, sea piracy

-The Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) is the first regional government-to-government agreement to promote and enhance cooperation against piracy and armed robbery against ships in Asia.
+After several years of negotiation with representatives from the ASEAN+6 nations as well as regional shipping agencies, the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP) was formalised on 11 Nov 2004.
+It is the first and only regional government-to-government agreement to promote and enhance cooperation to suppress piracy and armed robbery against ships in Asia.

 Contracting Parties of ReCAAP